cc-hpc-itwm/tarantella/docs/source/installation.rst

 Installation
 ============

-Tarantella needs to be build `from source <https://github.com/cc-hpc-itwm/Tarantella>`_.
+Tarantella needs to be built `from source <https://github.com/cc-hpc-itwm/tarantella>`_.
-Since Tarantella is build on top of `TensorFlow 2 <https://www.tensorflow.org/>`_, you will require a recent version of it.
+Since Tarantella is built on top of `TensorFlow 2 <https://www.tensorflow.org/>`_, you will require a recent version of it.
 Additionally, you will need an installation of the communication library `GPI-2 <http://www.gpi-site.com/>`_ which Tarantella uses to communicated between processes.
-Lastly you will need `pybind11 <https://github.com/pybind/pybind11>`_ which is required for Python and C++ inter-communication.
+Lastly, you will need `pybind11 <https://github.com/pybind/pybind11>`_, which is required for Python and C++ inter-communication.

 In the following we will look at the required steps in detail.